tccodes-repo/full-stack-fall-2020/README.md

 Getting the App Running
 (on a Mac)

-Setting up your working environment
+Setting up your working environment.

-1. You should create a fork in GitHub [https://github.com/tccodes-repo/full-stack-fall-2020]
+1.You should create a fork in GitHub [https://github.com/tccodes-repo/full-stack-fall-2020]

-2. git clone [https://github.com/tccodes-repo/full-stack-fall-2020.git] clone the repo to your local machine.
+2.git clone [https://github.com/tccodes-repo/full-stack-fall-2020.git] clone the repo to your local machine.

 3.cd full-stack-fall-2020